Code-Institute-Submissions/kayak-club/README.md

 ![lighthouse](/assets/images/lighthouse-validation.png)
 ### __Testing User Stories from User Experience (UX) Section__
+- As a new visitor to the website, I want to easily navigate throughout the site to find content.
+    - Upon entering the site, a new visitor can observe, on the top of the page, a navigation bar with links, which clear describe the content of the pages.
+    - Each page has the same navigation bar and their link looks white when active/open.
+    - In the site, a new visitor will find a few internal and external links which lead to important content.
+    - External links are open in new browser tabs to ensure the user can easily get back to the website.
+- As a new visitor, I want to learn about the club and how it runs.
+    - A new visitor can scroll down the Home Page to "About Us" section and read all information related to the club.
+-  As a new visitor/potential member, I want to look for testimonials and social media links to find out how trusted and known they are.
+    - Once a new visitor/potential member has read the "About Us" section, some testimonials are presented in next section- "Quotes" .
+There are a few club members wrote their feedback.
+    - A new visitor/potential member can find Social Links in the footer on each page.
+Every link is highlighted.
+- As a potential member, I want to visit club gallery to see photos.
+    - The user/potential member has two options to go to club gallery- using navigation link or "Our Photos" button under "Who are we?" part of "About Us" section.
+- As a potential member, I want to learn more about the beginner's course, see timetable, fees and be able to sign up for the chosen course.
+    - Beginner's course information and fees, a potential member can find in Join Us Page.
+There is a link to this page under the "What do we do?" part in "About Us" section.
+    - As beginner's kayaking courses are run only in summer months, timetable is not yet agreed.
+    - To sign up and pay for the course form not done yet.
+I will learn how to do that in my next modules of the course.
+- As a returning visitor, I want to find information about membership and prices.
+    - All information about membership and prices have written in Join Us page in "Membership" section.
+    - A returning visitor can find this section through the navigation link or button "Join The Club" under "Why paddle with us?" part of "About Us" section.
+- As a returning visitor, I want to easily get in contact with the club with any questions I may have.
+    - A returning visitor can contact the club through Contact Form on Contact Page or leave a message on Social media.
+    - Also, a returning visitor can phone or e-mail the club.
+The contact information are presented in the footer.
 ### __Further Testing__
+- A large amount of testing were done on Google Chrome, inspecting how the site looks on various devises: desktop, laptop, iPad and the range of mobile phones.
+Mobile phones were tested in a rotating position as well.
+- My friend helps to review the site and documentation to point out any bugs and user experience issues.
 ### __Known Bugs__
 ## __Deployment__
 ### __GitHub Pages__